scm-manager/website/content/posts/2011-08-16-plugin-for-atlassian-crowd/index.md

 slug: /plugins/plugin-for-atlassian-crowd/
 categories:
   - plugins
-  - scm-manager
+  - authentication-plugins

 ---
-This plugin enables use of <a href="http://www.atlassian.com/software/crowd/" title="Atlassian Crowd" target="_blank">Atlassian Crowd</a> as an authentication handler.
+This plugin enables use of <a href="https://www.atlassian.com/software/crowd" target="_blank" rel="noopener noreferrer">Atlassian Crowd</a> as an authentication handler.
 The plugin requires version 1.6 or later of SCM-Manager.
-The source is available on <a href="https://github.com/soudmaijer/scm-crowd-plugin" title="scm-crowd-plugin on GitHub" target="_blank">GitHub</a>.
+The source is available on [scm-crowd-plugin](https://github.com/soudmaijer/scm-crowd-plugin "scm-crowd-plugin on GitHub").